 Many nail salon professionals love to use this brand of gel nail polishes.

 Gelish top coat is a wipe-off one though.

 That means you’ll need to wipe off the sticky layer at the end of your manicure.

 Gelish Dynamic Duo

-If you are looking for no wipe and matte top coats then you can buy Beetles budget-friendly trio set for at-home users.
+If you are looking for no wipe and matte top coats then you can buy the Beetles budget-friendly trio set for at-home users.

 It contains the base coat and both glossy and matte top coats.

 Both Beetles top coats are no-wipe ones.
 You won’t have to wipe the sticky layer off because these top coats leave no tacky residue.